bhavin2897/ckanext-footer/README.md

 The Extension mostly provides functionality for designing the Molecule_View CKAN template page.
 Molecule_View displays Datasets and image for every Molecule present in the Search Service.

-For every Molecule InChIKey search, the molecule_view gives the User to visualize image and their dataset.
+# Monthly Dataset Counts Snapshot Extension

+This extension adds a private monthly dataset‐count snapshot feature to CKAN.
+It allows sysadmins to record and review dataset counts per organization over time.

+---

+## Features

+### Admin UI
+A new page is available at:

+    /ckan-admin/monthly-counts

+From here, sysadmins can:
+- Click **Run snapshot now** to generate a new snapshot
+- View previously stored snapshots (total + per organization)
+- Data is stored in a **private Datastore-backed resource**

+### CLI Support

+Generate a snapshot manually:

+    ckan monthlycounts snapshot

+Generate a snapshot for a specific date:

+    ckan monthlycounts snapshot --date 2025-11-10

 ****************************************************************
 ## Requirements